An Insider’s Guide to Exploring the Margaret River Caves

 Mammoth Cave

-Mammoth Cave is the only cave that is self-guided with audio commentary provided through a headset.
+Mammoth Cave is the only cave that is self-guided tour which has audio commentary provided through a headset.

 You can go at your own pace of discovery as you explore the 500-metre-long chamber, home to ancient fossil remains including a 50,000-year-old jawbone of an ancient giant marsupial.